chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 To migrate the existing organizations and users to the Chef Automate Infrastructure:

-- Select **Sync Org and Users** button inside Chef Server detail box.
+- Select the **Sync Org and Users** button inside the Chef Server detail box.

 - A slider opens with an option to upload a file.